Aditya-Venkat/Bayesian_bivariate_load_sharing_model/README.md

-# Bayesian_bivariate_load_sharing_model
+# A Bayesian Bivariate Load Sharing Model

-This repository contains all code used in the project "A Bayesian Bivariate Load Sharing Model"
+This repository contains all code used in the MLE and Credible Interval analysis for the project.